Skip to main content

 • Big Data is Best: Elm works best with large files (hundreds of megabytes and larger).
 If you are thinking of uploading smaller files, you may wish to combine them into a larger .tar or .zip file before you copy them to Elm.

 • Expect Slow Restores: Data on Elm are eventually sent to tape.
-Directory listings will be fast, but downloads from Elm will be slower than expected, and you may see timeouts.
+Directory listings will be fast, but downloads from Elm will be much slower than expected, and you will see timeouts.
+The workaround is to leave the transfer alone: Elm will continue restoring files to disk in the background, and files will slowly transfer.

 • Workgroups Rule: Even if you give Globus full read, write, and delete access, your workgroup membership will limit what Globus can do.
 Specifically…

-• You must be a member of your bucket’s main workgroup to have any access.
+• You must be a member of your bucket’s main workgroup to have read access.
+If you are in either the “Uploader” or the “Editor” workgroup, you are automatically part of this workgroup.

-• You must be a member of your bucket’s “Writers” workgroup to have read/write access.
+• You must be a member of your bucket’s “Uploader” workgroup to have read/write access.

-• You must be a member of your bucket’s “Editors” workgroup to have full access.
+• You must be a member of your bucket’s “Editor” workgroup to have full read/write/delete access.

 • No Cross-Account Access: Elm does not support S3 cross-account bucket access.
-Instead, you should add users to the appropriate work, so they can create their own access keys.
+Instead, you should add users to the appropriate workgroup, so they can create their own access keys.

 Globus Limitations